jehasbani/jehasbani/README.md

 ## Hi there, welcome to my GitHub profile! 👋

 ### About me
 My name is Jonathan Hasbani, I'm a Bioengineer working as Data Engineer.
+For my degree thesis I developed a classification for Alzheimer's Disease from MRI and biomarker data.

 ### What I'm working on
 I'm working on a Django and Dash integration project, keep posted!
 It'll be cool!